slowernews/hamster-system/README.md

 - bundle of projects (derived from twitter hashtag): **#**

-        Inside CURRENT and ARCHIVE folders you store #bundles of projects:
-        Example: #large investor (bundle with all projects of a client)
+        Inside CURRENT and ARCHIVE folders you store #bundles of projects: e.g: #large investor (bundle with all projects of a client)

 - project (derived from twitter mention): **@**

     	Inside #bundle folders you store @projects:
-        Example: @house in portugal
+        e.g: @house in portugal

 - subproject (derived from OO programming): **.**

     	Inside @projects you store .subprojects:
-        Example: .building permit
+        e.g: .building permit

 - folder (each nesting level): **-**

     	Inside .subprojects you store -folders:
-        Example: -plans
+        e.g: -plans